pytest-dev/pyfakefs/docs/usage.rst

 Customizing Patcher and TestCase
 --------------------------------
-Pyfakefs automatically patches file system related modules
+Pyfakefs automatically patches file system related modules that are:

-- if they are imported directly, e.g:
+- imported directly, for example:

 .. code:: python

   import os
   import pathlib.Path

-- if they are imported under another name:
+- imported as another name:

 .. code:: python

   import os as my_os

-- if there are imported using one of these two specially handled statements:
+- imported using one of these two specially handled statements:

 .. code:: python